EPS: Efficient Patch Sampling for Video Overfitting in Deep Super-Resolution Model Training: Experiments

 \subsection{Experimental Settings}

 We aim to assess our method across various content complexities, thus selecting a dataset comprising diverse scenes, motions, and objects.
-For this study, we adopted the first 100 video sequences from the Inter4K dataset~\cite{Inter4K_dataset}.
+For this study, we adopted the first 100 video sequences from the Inter4K dataset~\cite{Inter4K_dataset}, 14 video sequences from the HEVC CTC~\cite{bossen_jvet_2020} dataset, and 6 video sequences from the VSD4K~\cite{CaFM_liu_2021} dataset, to construct a comprehensive benchmark for our experiments.
+To quantitatively demonstrate content diversity, Fig.~\ref{fig:si_ti_dataset} plots the Spatial Information (SI) and Temporal Information (TI) of all three datasets.
+The broad distribution across the spatial-temporal plane confirms that our evaluation benchmarks encompass highly diverse video characteristics.
 We apply bicubic downsampling to downscale the original version to a resolution of $1920\times1080$ to be used as \textit{HR video}.
-For \textit{LR video}, we utilize two scaling factors, \ie, $\times$2 and $\times$4, and all LR videos are compressed with four quantization parameters (QPs) values, \ie, \{22, 27, 32, 37\} using the x265 encoder\footnote{\url{https://x265.readthedocs.io/en/master/index.html}, last access: November 10, 2024.}.
+For \textit{LR video}, we utilize two scaling factors, i.e., $\times$2 and $\times$4, and all LR videos are compressed with four quantization parameters (QPs) values, i.e., \{22, 27, 32, 37\} using the x265 encoder\footnote{\url{https://x265.readthedocs.io/en/master/index.html}, last access: March 7, 2025.}.
 The set of videos with QP 27 is utilized as the default dataset.
-Peak Signal-to-Noise Ratio (PSNR) and Video Multi-Assessment Method Fusion (VMAF)~\cite{VMAF_2017} are adopted as evaluation metrics to measure SR performance.
-All PSNR and VMAF values are the average values of 100 videos.
-To verify the effectiveness and generalization of our method, we conduct the experiments using four SR architectures, including FSRCNN~\cite{FSRCNN_2016}, ESPCN~\cite{ESPCN_2016}, CARN~\cite{CARN_2018}, and WDSR~\cite{WDSR_2018}.
-We selected these SR models for their real-time potential and compatibility with related works.
-All experiments were conducted with the PyTorch framework on NVIDIA RTX 6000 Ada GPUs.
+During the SR model training phase, the corresponding patches extracted from the \textit{compressed} LR videos are used as network inputs, while the HR patches serve as the ground truth.
+It is worth noting that for each video, we only need to compute SF and TF once using the \textit{uncompressed} LR video.
+To comprehensively evaluate the super-resolution (SR) performance from multiple perspectives, we adopt three established metrics: Peak Signal-to-Noise Ratio (PSNR), Learned Perceptual Image Patch Similarity (LPIPS), and Video Multi-Assessment Method Fusion (VMAF)~\cite{VMAF_2017}.
+All PSNR, LPIPS, and VMAF values are the average values of 120 videos.
+To verify the effectiveness and generalization of our method, we conduct the experiments using five SR architectures, including FSRCNN~\cite{FSRCNN_2016}, ESPCN~\cite{ESPCN_2016}, CARN~\cite{CARN_2018}, WDSR~\cite{WDSR_2018}, and SwinIR~\cite{liang2021swinir}.
 The LR patch size is set to 64$\times$64 during training unless mentioned otherwise.
-We use Adam optimizer with $\beta_2 = 0.9$, $\beta_2 = 0.999$, $\epsilon = 10^{-8}$ and we use L1 loss as loss function.
+We use Adam optimizer with $\beta_1 = 0.9$, $\beta_2 = 0.999$, $\epsilon = 10^{-8}$ and we use L1 loss as loss function.
 The minibatch size is 64, and the learning rate is $10^{-4}$.
 All models are trained 300 epochs from a pre-trained model using the above experimental setups.
-Pre-trained models are trained using the DIV2K~\cite{DIV2K} and Flicker2K~\cite{Flicker2K} datasets without any compression, but they lack training data from the Inter4K~\cite{Inter4K_dataset} dataset, making them suitable for our content-aware training.
+Pre-trained models are trained using the DIV2K~\cite{DIV2K} and Flicker2K~\cite{DIV2K} datasets without any compression, but they lack training data from the Inter4K~\cite{Inter4K_dataset} dataset, making them suitable for content-aware training.